openmrs/openmrs-contrib-id/installing-openmrsid.md

 ```
 ### Setting up MongoDB

 Run our mongodb [docker][] container by using [docker-compose][], which will create the database for you – as well as the user and handle everything for you.
-Simplytype:
+Simply type:

 ``` shell
 $ docker-compose up mongodb -d